boslab/structured-water/README.md

 The combined osmotic pressure is 875.39472 kPa.
-Subtracting the 600 kPa internal pressure associated with active growth, this leaves 275.39472 kPa of environmental stress in an otherwise unpressurized environment.
+Subtracting the 600 kPa internal pressure associated with active growth, this leaves 275.39472 kPa of environmental stress in an otherwise unpressurized environment, within and without.

 That stress is about 46% of the reference 600 kPa, suggesting that hyphae will be squeezed to about 54% their normal size.
 The fungi themselves will mitigate this to a degree by taking in glycerol and producing it themselves.